IPMI-ICNS-UKE/DeepTICI/README.md

 #DeepTICI

 Implementation of the first fully automatic TICI-scoring system.
-The system is based on Combination of *encoder*, *GRU* and *classifier*.
-Details in regard to the Method can be found in the following MICCAI contribution:
+The system is based on a combination of *encoder*, *GRU* and *classifier*.
+Details with regard to our proposed method can be found in the following MICCAI contribution:
 [Time Matters: Handling Spatio-Temporal Perfusion Information for Automated TICI Scoring](https://doi.org/10.1007/978-3-030-59725-2_9)
 ![alt text](images/Method.png "Method overview")